Gyan

 So, after reaching the destination, is there any difference between gyani and bhakt?

-Yes, the greatest difference actually begins now.
-A gyani does not believe in any form of God and wishes to have liberation from material agonies only.
+A gyani does not believe in any form of God and wishes to have mukti from material agonies only.
 So upon perfection gyani gets

-The sweetness of the bliss of the personal form of God is ineffable and ever increasing.
-Many great God-realized Gyanis lived on the earth as paramhansa which means always being engrossed in transcendental meditation and having no inkling of this world.
-They happened to experienced bliss of the personal form of Brahma - Supreme Lord with merely one faculty (sight, hearing, taste, touch, smell).
+The sweetness of the bliss of the Sakar Brahm (personal form) [5] of God is ineffable and ever increasing.
+Many great God-realized Gyanis lived on the earth as paramhansa.
+This is the state in which one is always being engrossed in transcendental meditation and has no inkling of this world.
+They happened to experience bliss of the personal form of Brahma - Supreme Lord with merely one faculty (sight, hearing, taste, touch, smell).
 That single exposure to the sweetness of the personal form of Brahma with one sense forced them out of their meditative state, and naturally immersed them in divine sweetness of love bliss.
 For example,

-All of them only had the subject of one sense, and experienced such an extraordinary divine bliss that they forgot about their transcendental meditation.
-Such is the bliss of the personal form of God.
+All these greatest of the gyanis were exposed to the subject of only one Gyanendriyan, and experienced such an extraordinary divine bliss that they forgot about their transcendental meditation.
+Such is the bliss of the personal form of God [5][7].

-Yes, the greatest difference actually begins now.
-A gyani does not believe in any form of God and wishes to have liberation from material agonies only.
+A gyani does not believe in any form of God and wishes to have mukti from material agonies only.
 So upon perfection gyani gets

 - freedom from Maya and cycle of birth and death forever.